hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ### Virtual Device Computed Options

-VVirtual devices (`disk`, `network_interface`, and `cdrom`) all export the following attributes.
+Virtual devices (`disk`, `network_interface`, and `cdrom`) all export the following attributes.
 These options help locate the device on subsequent application of the Terraform configuration.

 The options are: